nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-25-social-and-business-networking/index.md

 ---
 title: Social and Business Networking
-description: "Explore innovative solutions for social and business networking.
-Discover how a central system can streamline connections across platforms for enhanced collaboration."
+description: Explore innovative solutions for social and business networking.
+Discover how a central system can streamline connections across platforms for enhanced collaboration.
 date: 2007-07-25
 creator: Martin Hinshelwood
 id: "359"